Watch anglage training · Les Brenets · 4 participants

 What is the conversation before booking for?

-It is there to identify your starting point, validate the right format and avoid choosing the wrong framework.
+It is there to look at where you really are: gestures already acquired, recurring defects and useful time.
 The idea is not to push towards the longest option, but towards the most accurate one.

 Choosing accurately